itu-algorithms/itu.algs4/README.md

 The textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne describes all algorithms as Java programs.
 They provide the [source code](https://algs4.cs.princeton.edu/code/) online as a jar library [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar).
 This repository contains the Python3 translation of that Java code.
+In addition, it contains, with slight modifications, the `stdlib` package from the book [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/code/) by Sedgewick, Wayne, and Dondero.

 ## Installation